diversenok/VclEx/Readme.md

 When using in a VCL application make sure to add the sources (*.pas) to your project by going to Project -> Add to project.

+The project was created in Delphi 10.3, although it should be possible to open it in older versions of Delphi (like XE8).

+## Demo

+There is a demo application in the `demo` branch of this repository that highlights improvements to the components.
+You can compile it from the command line without installing the package.

 ## ListViewEx

 ### Fixes